techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_07/2_Azure_Cost_Management/assignment.md

 6. **Total Cost of Ownership (TCO)**: TCO is the total cost associated with owning and operating a particular asset or service over its entire lifecycle.
 In the context of Azure, TCO analysis helps organizations evaluate the overall cost-effectiveness of using Azure compared to on-premises or alternative cloud solutions.

 7. **TCO-calculator**: Azure provides tools and calculators to estimate and compare the total cost of ownership for different deployment scenarios.
 These calculators take into account factors such as infrastructure costs, operational expenses, and potential savings from using Azure services.

-- ## Assignment
+   ## Assignment

- Bestudeer:
+   Study:

-- De Azure principes voor kostenmanagement
+- The Azure principles for cost management

-- De voorwaarden van de ‘Free subscription’
+- The terms of the 'Free subscription'

-- Het verschil tussen CAPEX en OPEX.
+- The difference between CAPEX and OPEX.

-- De TCO-calculator
+- The TCO calculator

-  Opdracht:
+Task:

-  Maak een alert aan waarmee je eigen kosten kan monitoren.
+- Set up an alert to monitor your own costs.

-  Begrijp de opties die Azure aanbiedt om je uitgaven in te zien.
+- Understand the options Azure offers to view your expenses.

-  ### Used sources
+- ### Used sources

 - Azure Cloud environment (https://portal.azure.com/)